SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You can use ``if`` and ``let`` together to work with values that might be missing using an optional value.
-Similar to how arrays and dictionaries contain values, an optional value either contains a value or ``nil`` to indicate it has no value.
+An optional value either contains a value or ``nil`` to indicate that the value is missing.
 Write a question mark (``?``) after a type to mark it as optional.